A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Introduction

+The only available method for evaluating the measurement error status of each MMU is the offline calibration method, which involves detaching the magnetic-array-type current sensor from the conductor and evaluating the measurement error of each MMU with a high-precision magnetometer\cite{liu2021nonintrusive}.
+However, this offline method is time-consuming, labor-intensive, and involves a heavy workload.
+A potential online measurement error status monitoring method is to embed a standard magnetic field generating circuit (e.g., an onboard coil) at the exact location of each MMU, allowing the specific MMU to be calibrated with the generated standard magnetic field.
+This online method, however, suffers from geometric dimension drift of the standard magnetic field generating circuit due to environmental factors, e.g., temperature.
+Currently, no studies have been reported on this online method.

-Long-term stability of measurement accuracy is a key parameter for evaluating the performance of measurement instruments.
-The measurement accuracy of magnetic-array-type current sensor is highly dependent on the accuracy of all the MMUs.
-However, when affected by environmental factors, due to the variability of the measurement performance of the MMUs, the measurement errors of a minority of MMUs may drift significantly, resulting in the degradation of the overall measurement accuracy of the magnetic-array-type current sensor.
-With the large-scale application of distributed sensors in smart grids \cite{huang2014magnetics}, evaluating their error characteristics employing periodic offline calibration would be costly in terms of material and financial resources.
-The data-driven approach has presented huge potential in the online detection of abnormal measurement errors of smart meters \cite{duan2023operational,kong2021online}, capacitor voltage transformers \cite{zhang2022online,bao2021line}, and fuel meters \cite{chu2023automatic}.
-To the best of our knowledge, in the research area of the magnetic-array-type current sensor, no relevant research has been reported yet concerning the problem of measurement error drift of MMUs.
+With the large-scale application of distributed sensors in smart grids \cite{huang2014magnetics}, evaluating their error characteristics employing the two above-presented methods would be costly in terms of material and financial resources.
+Exploration of new approaches is urgent to substantially guarantee the long-term measurement stability of magnetic-array-type current sensors.
+Data-driven approaches, capable of recognizing the abnormal change of measurement error status of precision instruments by analyzing the measurement data of a cluster of instruments, have presented huge potential in the online detection of abnormal measurement errors of smart meters \cite{duan2023operational}, capacitor voltage transformers \cite{zhang2022online}, and fuel meters \cite{chu2023automatic}.
+Motivated by the successful applications of the data-driven approaches, the problem of evaluating the measurement error status of magnetic-array-type current sensors is possible to be fundamentally solved.
+Besides, to the best of our knowledge, in the research area of the magnetic-array-type current sensor, no relevant research has been reported yet concerning the problem of measurement error drift of MMUs through a data-driven approach.